polanco-jaime/polanco-jaime.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2022-09-10 07:59:00-0400
+date: 2023-09-10 07:59:00-0400
 inline: true
 ---
-Start a visiting scholar at KUL university under the supervision of Professor [Kristof De Witte](https://www.kuleuven.be/wieiswie/en/person/00049626)
+I will start  a visiting scholar at KUL university under the supervision of Professor [Kristof De Witte](https://www.kuleuven.be/wieiswie/en/person/00049626)